Ingenuity House – Commercial Office

-Project Beagle is the flag ship new head office for Interserve.
-The building in Birmingham will see the international support services and construction group consolidate its operations.
+Ingenuity House (aka Project Beagle) is the flagship new head office for Interserve.
+The building in Birmingham will see Interserve’s international support services and construction group consolidate its operations.

 The offices are designed to Breeam 2014 Excellent and the primary motivation for the LCA was to award credits under Mat01.
 Interserve contracted eTool on a consulting basis to complete a whole of building Life Cycle Assessment and the project earned the two bonus Mat01 credits available for undertaking an LCA.
 These were awarded in addition to the traditional Green Guide route